yangshao2/yangshao2.github.io/_teaching/2024-spring-teaching-RS.md

 location: "Blacksburg,VA"
 ---

-<span style="color:red">Information on this page has not been updated since January 16, 2024.
-Students should go to Canvas for the most up-to-date course syllabus and materials.</span>

 **Time and Location**: Tuesday and Thursday, 9:30 AM - 10:45 AM.
 Wallace Hall 101.

 **Instructor**: Yang Shao